vrondelli/user-management/README.md

 ## 🗂️ Project Structure

-This project is a monorepo managed by NestJS CLI.
+This project is a monorepo managed by NestJS CLI and follows the principles of **Clean Architecture** to ensure scalability, maintainability, and separation of concerns.
 The main REST application is located in the `rest` directory.

+### 🏗️ Clean Architecture Layers

+1. **Domain Layer**:

+- Contains the core business logic and entities.
+- Includes services like `UserService`, `RoleService`, and `SessionService` located in [`src/domain/services`](./src/domain/services).
+- Defines repositories as abstractions, such as `UserRepository` and `RoleRepository`, located in [`src/domain/repositories`](./src/domain/repositories).

+2. **Application Layer**:

+- Implements use cases that orchestrate domain logic, such as `Login` and `Authorize` use cases.
+- Use cases are located in [`src/application`](./src/application).

+3. **Infrastructure Layer**:

+- Handles database interactions, external APIs, and other technical details.
+- Includes TypeORM models and repositories, such as `UserTypeOrmRepository` and `RoleTypeOrmRepository`, located in [`src/infra/database/type-orm`](./src/infra/database/type-orm).

+4. **Presentation Layer**:

+- Manages the REST API endpoints and user-facing interfaces.
+- Includes controllers like `UserController` and DTOs for request/response validation, located in [`src/presentation`](./src/presentation).

+### 📜 Scripts

-- **Scripts**: Utility scripts for managing migrations and initial data are located in the [`src/scripts`](./src/scripts) folder:
+Utility scripts for managing migrations and initial data are located in the [`src/scripts`](./src/scripts) folder:

 - `create-migration.ts`: Create a new migration.
 - `generate-migration.ts`: Generate a migration based on schema changes.
 - `run-migration.ts`: Run all pending migrations.
 - `create-initial-users.ts`: Populate the database with initial users.

 ## 🛠️ Deployment